Shari Lewis

-Shari Lewis (born Phyllis Naomi Hurwitz; January 17, 1933 – August 2, 1998) was a Peabody-winning American ventriloquist, puppeteer, children's entertainer, television show host, dancer, singer, actress, author, and symphony conductor.
-She famously created and performed the sock puppet Lamb Chop for Captain Kangaroo in March 1956.
+Shari Lewis (born Phyllis Naomi Hurwitz; January 17, 1933 – August 2, 1998) was a Peabody-winning American ventriloquist, puppeteer, children's entertainer, television show host, dancer, comedian, singer, actress, author, and symphony conductor.
+She created and performed the sock puppet Lamb Chop for Captain Kangaroo in March 1956.

 Early life

-Lewis was born to Jewish parents, Ann (née Ritz) and Abraham Hurwitz, an education professor at Yeshiva University originally from Vilnius, Lithuania.
+Lewis was born in New York City to Jewish parents, Ann (née Ritz) and Abraham Hurwitz, an education professor at Yeshiva University originally from Vilnius, Lithuania.
 She had one sister, Barbara.
-Her father was named New York City's "official magician" by Mayor Fiorello H. La Guardia during the Great Depression.
-Hurwitz taught his daughter to perform specialized magic acts by the time she was 13.
-Lewis also received instruction in acrobatics, baton twirling, juggling, ice skating, piano, and violin.
+Her father was called New York's "official magician" by Mayor Fiorello H. La Guardia during the Great Depression.
+Hurwitz taught his daughter to perform specialized magic acts by the time she was 13 years old.
+Lewis also received instruction in acrobatics, baton twirling, juggling, ice skating, and musical instruments such as piano and violin.

 Career

 In 1952, Lewis and her puppetry won first prize on the CBS television series Arthur Godfrey's Talent Scouts.
-She hosted several New York children's series through the decade.
-On July 5, 1953, Lewis made her television hosting debut on Facts N'Fun on NBC-owned WRCA-TV.
-The program was a variety show in which she engaged her viewers and studio audience members in games, hobbies, craft making, songs, stories, informational segments, interviews with guest performers and personalities.
-She also performed witty comedy skits with two ventriloquist's dummies, Samson and Taffy Twinkle.
+She hosted several New York-produced children's series through the decade.
+On July 5, 1953, Lewis made her television hosting debut on Facts N' Fun on NBC-owned WRCA-TV.
+The program was a variety show in which she engaged her viewers and studio audience members in games, hobbies, craft-making, songs, stories, informational segments, interviews with special guest performers and personalities.
+She also performed comedy skits with two ventriloquist's dummies, Samson and Taffy Twinkle.
 The one-hour show remained on the air until September 26, 1953.

 She moved to WPIX in 1953 to replace Ted Steele as host of Kartoon Klub, which featured a variety format with a live studio audience.
 Lewis performed with Randy Rocket and Taffy Twinkle, and the program also featured reruns of Crusader Rabbit cartoons.
 Kartoon Klub later changed its title to Shari & Her Friends on September 23, 1956, and then to Shariland a month later.
 Lewis won New York-area Emmy Awards for her work on Shariland and a succeeding series on WRCA-TV, Hi Mom (1957–1959), which introduced Charlie Horse, Hush Puppy, and Wing Ding.
 Lamb Chop, also appearing, had previously been introduced during Lewis's guest appearance on Captain Kangaroo in March 1956.